 Accepting refugees benefits the citizens of high-income countries.

-We are all global citizens, and have moral responsibilities towards each other that transcend national boundaries.
+As part of a global community we are all global citizens and have moral responsibilities towards each other that transcend national boundaries.

 High-income countries are complicit in exploiting - and hence profiting from - many exchanges that have contributed to the current world-wide refugee crisis.